ModyQyW/utils/README.md

 Inspired by [@antfu/utils](https://github.com/antfu/utils).

-Also thanks for all packages great jobs.
-Check them for more!
+I have checked and learned from these libraries.
+Thanks a lot!
+Check them for more if you need.

 - [lodash](https://lodash.com/)
 - [ramda](https://ramdajs.com/)